alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 -   An **AddTask.C** macro which creates an **instance** of your class and **configures** it.

+{% callout "In many cases, you don't have to reinvent the wheel!" %}
+Your analysis task will be the backbone of the calculations needed to extract the results, and many classes and their members are available for your use.
+Example are AliAODEvent, AliAODVertex, AliAODTrack, TParticle, and many many more.
+These classes are typically stored in the AliRoot directory and are very rarely modified.
+{% endcallout %}

 ## The class header
 Let’s start by looking at our header (the .h file), where we define the prototypes of all the methods that we want to implement in our class